 Specialty Reinsurance Underwriting Results - Our specialty reinsurance unit generated \$63.3 million of underwriting income in the first nine months of 2008, compared to \$61.9 million in the first nine months of 2007, an increase of \$1.4 million, primarily due to a \$21.7 million decrease in net claims and claim expenses incurred and partially offset by a \$7.7 million increase in acquisition expenses and an \$11.7 million decrease in earned premium.
 The increase in acquisition expenses is primarily attributable to the catastrophe exposed personal lines property quota share reinsurance contract discussed above, which has a higher acquisition expense ratio than our other specialty lines of business.
 The decrease in net premiums earned of \$11.7 million was a result of lower gross premiums written, as discussed above, offset by the catastrophe exposed personal lines property quota share reinsurance contract noted above earning nine months of premium in the first nine months of 2008 compared to one month in the first nine months of 2007 (September 1, 2007 contract inception date).
 Current accident year losses of \$85.6 million were down \$41.4 million from \$127.1 million in the first nine months of 2007 due primarily to one surety contract being reserved as a full limit loss in the first nine months of 2007 as well as a lower level of overall claims compared to 2007.
-During the first nine months of 2008, we experienced favorable development on prior year reserves of \$44.0 million which was primarily driven by lower than expected reported claims on prior year reserves.
+During the first nine months of 2008, we experienced favorable development on prior year reserves.
 During the first nine months of 2007, we experienced \$63.7 million of favorable development on prior accident years primarily as a result of lower loss emergence than initially expected and a change to our initial expected loss ratios for two lines of business.
-In the first nine months of 2008, or specialty unit generated a net claims and claim expense ratio of 27.0%, an underwriting expense ratio of 32.0% and a combined ratio of 59.0%, compared to 38.2%, 2
+In the first nine months of 2008, our specialty unit generated a net claims and claim expense ratio of 27.0%, an underwriting expense ratio of 32.0% and a combined ratio of 59.0%, compared to 38.2%, 24.5% and 62.7%, respectively, in the first nine months of 2007.